soehest/gentoo/README.md

 echo "net-nntp/yenc" >> /etc/portage/package.keywords
 emerge sabnzbd
 ```

-More info on Gentoo Layman can be found [here](http://www.gentoo.org/proj/en/overlays/userguide.xml)

 I take no responsibility if usage of these ebuilds makes your computer burn, crash, or start downloading naughty movies or country music.
 These builds are higly experimental.
 What works for me may not work for you.
 Now you have been warned!